Skip to Content

 And finally, no list of the best things to do in Como would be complete without mentioning the food.
 You’re in Italy after all…

 There are lots of really good restaurants in the city where you can try all kinds of regional and local specialties.
-In addition, you can find some nice food tours and cooking classes, which can be nice to do if you have a few hours to spare in Como.
+In addition, you can find some nice food tours and cooking classes, which are really nice to do if you have a few hours to spare in Como.

 Meeting locals and trying traditional dishes is always a great way to get to know a place better!
 Slow travel at its best.